jamesorr/mocsy/README.rst

-al. (2018) who added new routines to propagate uncertainties and compute sensitivities of derived variables to input variables (DIC, total alkalinity, temperature, salinity, total dissoloved inorganic phosphorus, and total dissolved silion).
+al. (2018) who added new routines to propagate uncertainties and compute sensitivities of derived variables to input variables (DIC, total alkalinity, temperature, salinity, total dissoloved inorganic phosphorus, and total dissolved silicon).

 **Documentation and Examples**